Toric rings, inseparability and rigidity: Inseparable bipartite graphs

 Given any even cycle (more generally an even closed walk) $C\: i_0,i_1,\ldots, i_{2q}$.
 The edges of $C$ are $e_{k_j}=\{i_j,i_ {j+1}\}$ for $j=0,1,\ldots,2q-1$ together with the edge $e_{k_{2q-1}}=\{i_{2q-1},i_0\}$.
 We associate to $C$ the vector $v(C)\in\ZZ^n$ which defined as

 Here $\epsilon_1,\ldots, \epsilon_n$ denotes the canonical basis of $\ZZ^n$.
 Note that $v(C)$ is determined by $C$ only up to sign.
 We call $v(C)$ as well as $-v(C)$ the vector corresponding to $C$.

 For simplicity we write $f_C$ for $f_{v(C)}$.
-Recall from \cite{OH} that the toric ideal $I_G$ of a finite bipartite graph is minimally generated by indispensable binomials, that is, by binomials, which up to sign, belong to any system of generators of $I_G$.
+Recall from \cite{OH} that the toric ideal $I_G$ of a finite bipartite graph is minimally generated by {\it indispensable binomials}, that is, by binomials, which up to sign, belong to any system of generators of $I_G$.
 Furthermore, a binomial $f\in I_G$ is indispensable if and only if $f=f_C$, where $C$ is an induced cycle, that is, a cycle without a chord.
 In particular, if $G'$ is the graph obtained from $G$ by deleting all edges which do not belong to any cycle, then $I_G=I_{G'}S$.
-Therefore we may assume throughout this section that each edge of $G$ belongs to some cycle.

 Now for the rest of this section we let $G$ be a bipartite graph on the vertex set $[m]$ with edge set $E(G)=\{e_1,\ldots,e_n\}$.
-With the edge $e_k=\{i,j\}$ we associate the vector $h_k=\delta_{i}+\delta_{j}$.
+With the edge $e_k=\{i,j\}$ we associate the vector $h_k=(h(e_k))=\delta_{i}+\delta_{j}$.
 Here $\delta_1,\ldots, \delta_m$ is the canonical basis of $\ZZ^m$.
 The semigroup generated by $h_1,\ldots,h_n$ we denote by $H(G)$ or simply by $H$.
 Note that $K[H(G)]=K[G]$.